linkdd/letlang/www/content/book/chapter-3/4-exceptions.md

 `catch` clause that handled the exception.

 > **NB:** Unhandled exceptions (like any other effects) are propagated to the
-> runtime environment and crash the program.
+> runtime environment and crash the process.
 {{< /markdown >}}
 {{< /column >}}